Each PingData sever provides delivery mechanisms for account status notifications, administrative alerts, and alarms using SMTP, JMX, or SNMP

 - SNMP subagent alert handler

-- Sends SNMP traps to a master agent in response to administrative alerts generated within the server.
+- Sends SNMP traps to a primary agent in response to administrative alerts generated within the server.

 - Third party alert handler